anikamisra/pink-tax/README.md

 ### Limitations and discussion
 - My final result isn't as clean as the manual analysis, especially for categories like the hoodies and shirts.
 - However the clothing categories still make sense and enable us to automate a pricing comparison across gender.
+- cropping out  model faces in photos might not be enough to reduce gender bias since men and women tend to have different physiques as well
 - Multimodal approach still led to significantly better results than the other approaches.
 This is because when I was creating the manual analysis, I was relying heavily on visual data to categorize items.

 # More information